-And if that wasn’t enough fertility-related stress, you might also have to deal with expensive treatment, horrible medication side effects, and invasive surgeries.
+And if that wasn’t enough fertility-related stress, you might also have to deal with expensive treatment, medication side effects, and invasive surgeries.

 How to cope with infertility

-Dealing with failed cycles, pregnancy losses, persistent negative tests, and confusing medications is not easy, and we know we can’t take your pain away.
+Dealing with infertility ‒ failed cycles, pregnancy losses, persistent negative tests, and confusing medications ‒ is not easy, and we know we can’t take your pain away.

-But these small tips will help remind you that you’re not alone, and there are healthy ways to make things ever-so-slightly better, to help you find the right balance between accepting infertility and keeping onto that infertility hope.
+But these small tips from our Peanut community can help remind you that you’re not alone, and there are healthy ways to make things ever-so-slightly better, to help you find the right balance between accepting infertility and keeping onto that infertility hope.

 1. Don’t play the blame game

-It’s all too easy to start blaming yourself, your partner, or some random circumstance that could’ve left you struggling to conceive, but this will only make things tougher.
+It’s all too easy to start blaming yourself, your partner, or some random circumstance that could’ve left you struggling with infertility, but this will only make things tougher.